VirtusLab/scala-cli/website/docs/input.md

 [Ammonite](http://ammonite.io) is a popular REPL for Scala, that is also able to compile and run `.sc` files.

-`scala` and Ammonite differ significantly when your code is split in multiple scripts:
+`scala-cli` and Ammonite differ significantly when your code is split in multiple scripts:
 - in Ammonite, a script needs to use `import $file` directives to use values defined in another script
-- with `scala`, all scripts passed can reference each other, without such directives
+- with `scala-cli` , all scripts passed can reference each other, without such directives

 On the other hand,
 - you can pass a single "entry point" script as input to Ammonite, and Ammonite finds the scripts it depends on via the `import $file` directives
-- `scala` requires all scripts to be passed beforehand, either one-by-one, or by putting them in a directory, and passing the directory to `scala`
+- `scala-cli` requires all scripts to be passed beforehand, either one-by-one, or by putting them in a directory, and passing the directory to `scala-cli`